gizo-fury/we-locked-in-fr-now/README.md

 # we-locked-in-fr-now
-code repo for random projects
+code repo for random projects(mostly ig webdev ones)

 whenever you make changes in VS Code, your dumbass can either: